For thermal exchange of heat in the watercooling loop, you need the finest quality Radiator.

 EKWB EK-CoolStream PE Triple Black 360 is a high-performance heat-sink with a minimalistic design.

 This radiator has Aluminum plating to give it a nice appealing look and also has brass and tanks and 90% copper core as well as copper fins.
-Don’t worry about the aluminum plating because, it doesn’t come in contact with water.
+Don’t worry about the aluminum plating because it doesn’t come in contact with water.
 So, no corrosion issues.
-Also, the brass and coppers present are good conductors of heat that gives you a very good heat dissipation.
+Also, the brass and coppers present are good conductors of heat that give you a very good heat dissipation.

 Keep in mind that:

 This radiator is only for 120mm fans.
-They don’t have 140mm version yet.
+They don’t have a 140mm version yet.

 If you want a minimalistic yet stylish look radiator then, EKWB EK-CoolStream PE Triple Black 360 is a favorable deal.